Ha Jung-woo

 His breakthrough to stardom came with the role in Na Hong-jin's serial killer film The Chaser (2008).
-One of the leading actors of his generation in Korean cinema, Ha showcased his versatility across films of various genres: road movie My Dear Enemy (2008), sports film Take Off (2009), action thriller The Yellow Sea (2010), gangster saga Nameless Gangster: Rules of the Time (2012), romantic comedy Love Fiction (2012), spy actioner The Berlin File (2013), and action thriller The Terror Live (2013).
+One of the leading actors of his generation in Korean cinema, Ha showcased his versatility across films of various genres: sports film Take Off (2009), action thrillers The Yellow Sea (2010) and The Terror Live (2013), gangster saga Nameless Gangster: Rules of the Time (2012), spy actioner The Berlin File (2013), period action film Kundo: Age of the Rampant (2014), and disaster thriller Tunnel (2016).
 Ha is also known for his role as grim reaper Gang-rim in the fantasy action film Along with the Gods: The Two Worlds (2017) and its 2018 sequel.

 He made his directorial debut through the comedy film Fasten Your Seatbelt (2013), followed by Chronicle of a Blood Merchant (2015).

 Early life

 Born as Kim Sung-hoon, Ha Jung-woo came from an acting family.
 His father Kim Yong-gun is a well-known veteran actor who has appeared in many movies and television series, while his younger brother Kim Young-hoon (stage name: Cha Hyun-woo) is an aspiring actor.
 Ha has said that since he was 4 or 5 years old, he has always dreamed of becoming an actor like his father.
 Before entering college, Ha studied at a private acting institute and at one point had actor Lee Beom-soo as his instructor.
 He then enrolled at Chung-Ang University as a theater major, where he acted on the stage.

 In 1998, Ha began his military service, working in the Armed Forces Public Relations Department.
 He put his acting experience to good use during this time, appearing in 10 promotional films for the military.